puppetlabs/puppet-docs/source/guides/types/filebucket.markdown

 title: filebucket
 ---

 This documentation has been moved.
-For up-to-date info, please refer to [the latest generated type reference](http://docs.puppetlabs.com/references/latest/type.html); for historical info, please refer to [the versioned list of references](http://docs.puppetlabs.com/references/).
+For up-to-date info, please refer to [the stable generated type reference](http://docs.puppetlabs.com/references/stable/type.html); for historical info, please refer to [the versioned list of references](http://docs.puppetlabs.com/references/).